 - 1992: The Sheraton Center Hotel & Towers underwent a $192 million renovation and became the Sheraton New York Hotel & Towers.

 - 2011 – 2012: Completed in February 2012, our $180 million renovation included a complete redesign and expansion of all 1,781 guest rooms, 206 club-level rooms and 31 suites on our property.
 These spacious accommodations are now larger and feature upgraded in-room amenities, such as new 37” flat-screen HDTVs with OnDemand movies, plush Sheraton Signature Beds, Starbucks™ one-cup coffee makers, refreshed bathrooms with new fixtures, and free USA Today weekday newspapers.

-- 2012: In order to better reflect the new look and feel of its space, the Sheraton New York Hotel & Towers shortened its name and is now known as the Sheraton New York Hotel.
+- 2012: In order to better reflect the new look and feel of its space, the Sheraton New York Hotel & Towers updated its name and is now known as Sheraton New York Times Square Hotel.

 Today, the grounds and staff of Sheraton New York Times Square Hotel are better than they’ve ever been, a true reflection of Midtown.
 With over 1,781 spacious accommodation and 59,000 square feet of NYC meeting space, featuring modern layouts, rich color tones and contemporary design elements, our chic Times Square hotel can turn your trip into a timeless adventure!